abderrahmenex86/ClusterLens/README.md

 npm run dev
 ```

 - Open your browser to http://localhost:5173.
-Use the app to rename the clusters (e.g., "Adam", "Sarah") and click Export Named Clusters.
+Use the app to rename the clusters (e.g., "Abderrahmene", "Mohamed") and click Export Named Clusters.

 3. Train the Model